 The Bottom Line at New York State Lotto

-This is a nice little lottery – sorry it is little when compared to some of the others available.
-Only 40% of the take (that’s sales) goes to the prize and the overall jackpot has decreased through the last year.
-The tax side does mean the government gets a hunk of your win.
+This is a nice little lottery – sorry it is small when compared to some of the others available.
+Only 40% of the take (that’s sales) goes to the prize, and the overall jackpot has decreased through the last year.
+The tax side does mean the government gets a chunk of your win.

 Twice a Week